finite-element/finite-element-course/doc/source/practicalities.rst

 single submission at the end of term.
 However feedback on your progress will be available during the term.
-Informal feedback will be available during the labs, and you will have the opportunity to submit your code for formal feedback every two weeks during the term.
-The deadline for formal feedback submissions will be midnight on Sunday nights and feedback will be provided before the next Friday lab.
+Informal feedback will be available during the labs, and you will have the opportunity to submit your code for formal feedback twice during the term.
+The deadline for formal feedback submissions will be midnight on Sunday nights and feedback will be provided before the next Thursday lab.

 Mastery
 .......